sameesin/cisco-csftd-on-aws/content/40_Deploy_FTD_FMC/1_FTD_and_FMC_Event_Engine.md

 ---
-title: "Event Engine: FTDv and FMCv - Description"
+title: "Event Engine - Deployment of FTD and FMC"
 weight: 1
 ---

 ## **Introduction**

- When using the AWS Events Engine, the AMIs used to deploy Cisco secure FTDv and FMCv should have been deployed to your event engine platform prior to the event and are available in your AMI Owned Images.
-If you dont see the AMIs, please contact the event administrator.
+ The AMIs used to deploy Cisco secure FTD and FMC are available in your AMI Owned Images.

 ### <ins>**FMC**</ins>
-The code below is for creating one FMC in any one of the AZ which will host the 2 FTDv instances.
+The code below is for creating one FMC in any one of the AZ which will host the 2 FTD instances.

-Here is the data source to fetch private ami id of fmc:
+The data source to fetch private ami id of fmc:

+>Note: Enter the owner account ID found in the AMI owned image section.

 ```
 data "aws_ami" "fmcv" {